Coupling (British TV series): Main characters

-Oliver Morris (Richard Mylan) is introduced in the fourth series and eventually becomes involved with Jane.
-He runs a local science-fiction media store called "Hellmouths" and has been out of a relationship for several months.
+Oliver Morris (Richard Mylan) – Introduced at the start of the fourth series, having been out of a relationship for several months, and eventually becomes involved with Jane.
+In a case of mistaken identity, he is initially believed to be a gynaecologist, but in fact runs a local science-fiction media store called "Hellmouths".
+The geekiness of his job is also used for comic effect.
 Oliver often has a very cynical outlook, but is prone to accidents, often making a fool of himself in the process.
 He is sometimes shown gearing himself up to meet women and have sex by thinking to himself, which the audience can hear.
-The geekiness of his job is also used for comic effect.
-Oliver also seems to have inherited Jeff's inability to talk to women, however, unlike Jeff he believes himself to be a ladies' man, or in his thoughts' words "a woman-killer, I mean lady-killer...".
-Oliver has a tendency to use the word 'craziness' frequently in conversations, usually as an attempt to alleviate tension when he starts blabbering.
+Oliver also seems to have inherited Jeff's inability to talk to women, however, unlike Jeff, he believes himself to be a ladies' man, or in his thoughts' words "a woman-killer, I mean lady-killer...".
+Oliver has a tendency to use the word "craziness" frequently in conversations, usually as an attempt to alleviate tension when he starts blabbering.
 Richard Mylan has said in interview that people took a long time to accept his character due to Jeff's popularity.